zhouyi311/zhouyi311/README.md

 ### Hi there 👋

 - 😄 I'm zhouyi311
-- ⚡ I'm a product designer
-- 🔭 I’m a front-end developer
+- 🗺️ I live in Seattle
-- 📫 twitter: @zhouyi311
+- 📫 contact me at zhouyi311@hotmail.com